 You will need to learn good practices for the authentication and authorization of a user.
 You can manage all things using good old sessions, but in today’s API driven world knowledge of any authentication provider framework like Okta’s OAuth will be good.
 Apart from that, you will need to learn about how to use social media login as well.

 10- Using Docker:

 Docker is an OS virtualizing platform for shipping your code.
-Sounds too much technical, right?
-So in simple word Docker bundles your code along with the environment you use, or target to use ad you are ready to deploy your code without making too many changes in the target platform.
+Sounds too technical, right?
+So in simple words, Docker bundles your code along with the environment you use, or target to use ad you are ready to deploy your code without making too many changes in the target platform.

 This may not sound necessary from the development point of view, but when deploying and running things, it is a great time and thus a cost saver.